kaz-utashiro/greple-frame/README.md

     Set frame width.
 You have to put this option before **--frame** option.
 See **set** function in ["FUNCTION"](#function) section.

+- **--frame-cols**

+    Output results in multi-column format to fit the width of the terminal.
+The number of columns is automatically calculated from the terminal width.

 - **--frame-pages**

-    Output results in multi-column, paginated format to fit the width of the terminal.
-The number of columns is automatically calculated from the terminal width.
+    Output results in multi-column and paginated format.

     <div>
             <p><img width="75%" src="https://raw.githubusercontent.com/kaz-utashiro/greple-frame/main/images/terminal-frame-pages.png">